A patient's choice of contraceptive method involves factors such as efficacy, safety, noncontraceptive benefits, cost, and personal considerations.

 These contraceptives include the following:

-Cervical cap - Acts as a mechanical barrier to sperm migration into the cervical canal and as a chemical agent with the use of spermicide
+Cervical cap - Acts as a mechanical barrier to sperm migration into the cervical canal.

 Hormonal means of contraception include the following: